How to Know What to do First, Second, Third…TODAY

 Imagine you sell a product, a service or your Self.

-There are other difficult scenarios but these in particular create multiple challenges for you.
 The vast majority of people have a job where they do pretty much the same thing every day.
 In these scenarios knowing what to do next is not as complex or critical as with salespeople, entrepreneurs, professionals and the like.
 You can literally put it in an employee handbook and pretty much anyone can follow the layout of what to do when and here’s how to do it.

-Your problem is that you have a LOT of things that have to be completed today and you get STUCK because you don’t know what to do in what sequence today.
+Your challenge is that you have a LOT of things that have to be completed today and you get STUCK because you don’t know what to do in what sequence today.

 You probably won’t do everything “in order” any more…